smartcar/python-sdk/README.md

 | `unit_system`   | String | **Optional** the unit system to use for vehicle data.
 Defaults to metric. |

 ### `set_unit(self, unit)`

+Update the unit system to use in requests to the Smartcar API.

 #### Arguments
 | Parameter       | Type | Description   |
 |:--------------- |:---- |:------------- |